Circling the U.S Chapter 20: Ontario Highlights -On to Michigan!

 But I was not in a good mood; I was pissed.
 When I went to grab my flip-flops so I could take off my riding shoes and walk on the gravel over to the dock, my flip-flops weren't there.
 I realized I'd left them on the ground at our previous stop, 15 miles ago.
 I had sat on the bench to put on my riding shoes while making a phone call to a Warm Showers person.
 Distracted from finding out we had no place lined up to stay for the night, I'd left my flip-flops behind, ones that I really liked.
 It had taken me a long time to find the perfect pair last year; they would be hard to replace.
 But we were not going back for them.

-(One day I am going to write a story about the trail of belongings we've left behind on bike trips, starting with a favorite pair of short on a beach in Nova Scotia.)
+(One day I am going to write a story about the trail of belongings we've left behind on bike trips, starting with a favorite pair of shorts on a beach in Nova Scotia.)

 I made every effort to enjoy our tranquil lunch spot, while strategizing on how to find another perfect pair of flip-flops.
 Then, it was back to the highway and no fun to be had all afternoon.
 Trucks and cars whizzed by us, rattling our nerves and threatening to blow us off the road with their drafts.
 This is the kind of riding that tests your grit.